 “I am Yahweh’s slave.
 May it be done to me according to your word.”
 (Luke 1:38)

 In the Bible, you’ll often find God reacting very differently to the same kinds of human behavior.
 Once you understand that God responds to our soul’s response to Him, you realize why God’s reactions to people seem so inconsistent at times.
 God was fine with Mary’s question because she was responding well to Him on a soul level.
 But Zacharias was being a pill, which is why God came down hard on him.
 Keep your focus on how God is reacting, and you’ll understand what’s really going on in these exchanges.
 When a God as gracious and patient as Yahweh slams Adam and Eve with a brutal punishment over one fruit sampling, the intensity of His anger tells you that He’s responding to very intentional defiance.
 While the Church today portrays Adam and Eve as innocent simpletons who were tricked by a clever serpent, God’s reaction to them makes it clear that He wasn’t dealing with first time offenders, but hardened rebels.
 Once you realize this, you realize that it’s wrong to assume that the fruit sampling was the first sin humans ever committed.
-And when you review the text, you’ll find that it doesn’t say anything about the fruit sampling being the first sin—you just think it is because of comments made by the apostle Paul and other leaders in the Church, all of whom are jumping to false conclusions because they do not understand the Character of God (see Debunking The Fall: The Many Lies Christians Tell About Genesis 3).
+And when you review the text, you’ll find that it doesn’t say anything about the fruit sampling being the first sin—you just think it is because of comments made by the apostle Paul and other leaders in the Church, all of whom are jumping to false conclusions because they do not understand the Character of God.

 WHAT MARY HEARD